FermilabStudyGroup/lessons/Lesson1/readme.md

 * Download the command line installer for Python 2.7

-* If you are on the gpvm, you can just do:
+* And let's launch the installation with:

 ```
-wget "https://repo.continuum.io/archive/Anaconda2-4.2.0-Linux-x86_64.sh" -O anaconda.sh
 chmod +x anaconda.sh
 ./anaconda.sh
 ```